The super learner for time-to-event outcomes: A tutorial: Discrete-time super learner

 For step 1 of the general SL algorithm outlined in Section \ref{sec:overall.SL.steps} the data are divided into $K$ folds.
 This should be done on the basis of individuals rather than on the basis of rows in the long data set, so that all the rows of data for a given individual are in the same fold.
 For step 2 we need to fit each candidate learner for the conditional hazard $Q(t|X)$ as a function of $t$.
-The outcome in these models is $\Delta(t)$ (for $t=0,\ldots,\tau-1$) and the predictors are $t$ and $X$.
-The models are fitted on the long data set, i.e. pooled across times. candidate learners for $Q(t|X)$ could be any method for binary outcomes.
-In their illustrative application \cite{polley_superlearner_2011} included logistic regression models, random forests, generalised additive models (GAMs), polyclass, and a neural network.
-As noted earlier, the same method can be used with different hyper-parameters, and \cite{polley_superlearner_2011} used GAMs with different degrees of freedom and logistic regression models with and without interaction terms.
+The outcome in these learners is $\Delta(t)$ (for $t=0,\ldots,\tau-1$) and the predictors are $t$ and $X$.
+The learners are fitted on the long data set, i.e. pooled across times.
+Candidate learners for $Q(t|X)$ could be any method for binary outcomes.
+In their illustrative application \citet{polley_superlearner_2011} included logistic regression models, random forests, generalised additive models (GAMs), polyclass, and a neural network.
+As noted earlier, the same type of learner can be used with different hyper-parameters, and \citet{polley_superlearner_2011} used GAMs with different degrees of freedom and logistic regression models with and without interaction terms.

 Fitting a model for $Q(t|X)$ requires consideration of how to incorporate time into the model, i.e. how to model the baseline discrete-time hazard as a function of time.
 Including separate indicators for each time period $t=0,\ldots,\tau-1$ could often be infeasible due to many time periods and/or too few events within some periods.
-Time could be included as a contionuous variable in the candidate learners, with different functions of time used as separate variables.
-As an alternative, \cite{polley_superlearner_2011} proposed a two-stage procedure which involves first fitting a logistic regression including covariates $t$ and $X$, and then using the fitted values from this as the offset term in a GAM including a flexible form for $t$.
+Time could be included as a continuous variable in the candidate learners, with different functions of time used as separate variables.
+As an alternative, \citet{polley_superlearner_2011} proposed a two-stage procedure which involves first fitting a logistic regression including covariates $t$ (as a continuous variable) and $X$, and then using the fitted values from this as the offset term in a GAM including a flexible form for $t$.
 The degrees of freedom in the GAM used in the second stage is then a tuning parameter.
-The first stage model could alternatively be a random forest or a GAM, before using the resulting fitted values as the offset in a GAM including $t$.
+The first stage model could alternatively be a random forest or a GAM, before using the resulting fitted values as the offset in a GAM including $t$ in the second stage.